A Brief History of Podcasting

 Adam Curry saw it and launched a show called the Daily Source Code, probably to first daily podcast.

-Long before content marketing agencies were a thing, audio content started popping up on blog posts and downloadable audio was born.
+Long before the content marketing agency was a thing, audio content started popping up on blog posts and downloadable audio was born.

 There were nascent podcast directories and trade shows, but Steve Jobs stayed focused on hardware and no one was really sure whether or not podcasting would ever become anything more than a hobby.